Covariance and contravariance of vectors: Historical and geometrical meaning

-If the metric is non-Euclidean, but for instance Minkowskian like in the special relativity and general relativity theories, the basis are never orthonormal, even in the case of special relativity where $G$ and $G^{-1}$ become, for $n=4,\ \eta \triangleq diag(1,-1,-1,-1)$.
+If the metric is non-Euclidean, but for instance Minkowskian like in the special relativity and general relativity theories, the basis are never orthonormal, even in the case of special relativity where $G$ and $G^{-1}$ become, for $n=4,\ \eta \triangleq \operatorname{diag}(1,-1,-1,-1)$.
 In this scenario, the covariant and contravariant components always differ.

 Use in tensor analysis

 The distinction between covariance and contravariance is particularly important for computations with tensors, which often have mixed variance.
 This means that they have both covariant and contravariant components, or both vector and covector components.
 The valence of a tensor is the number of covariant and contravariant terms, and in Einstein notation, covariant components have lower indices, while contravariant components have upper indices.
 The duality between covariance and contravariance intervenes whenever a vector or tensor quantity is represented by its components, although modern differential geometry uses more sophisticated index-free methods to represent tensors.

 In tensor analysis, a covariant vector varies more or less reciprocally to a corresponding contravariant vector.
 Expressions for lengths, areas and volumes of objects in the vector space can then be given in terms of tensors with covariant and contravariant indices.
 Under simple expansions and contractions of the coordinates, the reciprocity is exact; under affine transformations the components of a vector intermingle on going between covariant and contravariant expression.

 On a manifold, a tensor field will typically have multiple, upper and lower indices, where Einstein notation is widely used.
 When the manifold is equipped with a metric, covariant and contravariant indices become very closely related to one another.
 Contravariant indices can be turned into covariant indices by contracting with the metric tensor.
 The reverse is possible by contracting with the (matrix) inverse of the metric tensor.
 Note that in general, no such relation exists in spaces not endowed with a metric tensor.
 Furthermore, from a more abstract standpoint, a tensor is simply "there" and its components of either kind are only calculational artifacts whose values depend on the chosen coordinates.

 The explanation in geometric terms is that a general tensor will have contravariant indices as well as covariant indices, because it has parts that live in the tangent bundle as well as the cotangent bundle.